Ques 1: Describe the basis on which archaeologists identified the centers of craft production in the Harappan culture.

 1. Economic condition of the cultivators was miserable, as landlords controlled all the money and production.

-2. During this period, agricultural settlements emerged in many parts of the sub-continent, including North India, Deccan plateau and other parts of Karnataka.
+2. During this period, agricultural settlements emerged in many parts of the sub-continent, including North India, the Deccan plateau, and other parts of Karnataka.

-3. After marriage girl had to give up her father's gotra and opt her husband's gotra.
+3. After marriage girl had to give up her father's gotra and opt for her husband's gotra.

 4. Brahmans claimed that they were ranked first while placing groups classified as Sudras and untouchables at the bottom of the social order.
 Positions within the order were supposedly determined by birth.

 Ques 6: 'Ibn Battuta found cities in the Indian subcontinent full of exciting opportunities.'
 Explain the statement with reference to the city of Delhi.